projectkenneth/rotoscodejs-recorder/README.md

 5. A preview of the recording will be displayed which can be played again from the beginning.
 6. Click on the `Copy Code` to copy the embed code to the clipboard.
 7. Paste the embed code to your webpage.

+The embed code makes use of [RotoscodeJS Player](https://github.com/projectkenneth/rotoscodejs-player).